 The biggest tent is the Hofbrӓuzelt, which offers seats and standing room for 7.018 guests inside and 3.022 guests in its beer garden.
 You can find a list of all of the Oktoberfest tents on the official website.

 Do I need a reservation to enter the Oktoberfest beer tents?

 The majority of the tents leave a portion of their tables reservation-free and instead allocate them on a first-come-first-served basis.
 There are also many large unreserved beer gardens.
 Your only challenge is to find a free seat.
 It will almost certainly involve some queueing.
-It helps to avoid busy periods (Saturdays are especially crowded) and to enlist the help of a waiter or waitress, who can sometimes work miracles in finding you a place.
+It helps to avoid busy periods (Saturdays are especially crowded) and to enlist the help of the wait staff, who can sometimes work miracles in finding you a place.

 How can I get a reservation?

-Don’t be tempted to buy reservations off the unscrupulous people that try to sell them on for four-figure sums.
+Don’t be tempted to buy reservations from the unscrupulous people who try to sell them on for four-figure sums.
 It’s not permitted to resell reservations, and it’s possible that the tent will discover the booking has been resold and cancel it, leaving you well out of pocket.

 I don’t have a reservation, can I still get in a beer tent?

 If you don’t manage to get a reservation, you should still be able to grab one of the unreserved seats inside the beer tents or in one of the beer gardens - and remember that persistence pays off!